-For a more detailed discussion on the CERCLA investigations that have been completed at the ARS please see the links below:
+For a more detailed discussion on the history of the Site and CERCLA investigations completed please see the documents provided at the links below: